IoannisCh/IoannisCh/README.md

 I currently work as IT support analyst

-Skills: Assembly / C / C++ / REACT
+Skills: Assembly / C / C++ / Java / REACT

 - 🔭 I’m currently learning more on Assembly and C
 - 🌱 I’m currently working to improve my C++ CSProject